deepaucksharma/qualtrics-new-relic-nps-poc/docs/troubleshooting.md

 2. Verify unique `responseId` values for each webhook
 3. Restart the service to clear the in-memory idempotency store

+### UI Issues

+#### Tabs Not Switching Correctly

+**Symptoms:**
+- Clicking on tabs doesn't change the content
+- All content sections are visible at once
+- Console errors related to undefined elements

+**Solutions:**
+1. Check that the JavaScript file is properly loaded
+2. Verify the tab click handlers are being registered
+3. Check for duplicate IDs or missing elements in the HTML
+4. Inspect the browser console for JavaScript errors

+#### Forms Not Submitting

+**Symptoms:**
+- Submit button has no effect
+- No network requests when clicking submit
+- No error messages

+**Solutions:**
+1. Check for JavaScript errors in the console
+2. Verify the event listeners are properly attached
+3. Check network conditions and connectivity to API endpoints
+4. Try refreshing the page to reinitialize event handlers

+#### Results Not Displaying

+**Symptoms:**
+- Results tab shows "No results yet" even after simulation
+- Results not refreshing when tab is clicked

+**Solutions:**
+1. Check the API endpoint is returning results
+2. Verify the results processing code is working
+3. Make sure the results array is being populated in the Webhook Simulator
+4. Try clicking "Refresh" button in the results tab

 ### Correlation Issues

 #### Events Not Correlating in NRQL